 With a length of 110 m and a beam of 11.40 m, the MS Vivaldi is equipped with the latest technology (radar, depth sounder, cameras), including a satellite-assisted steering system.

 Onboard amenities: 176-seat saloon with dance floor and bar - bar with video TV and terrace - 176-seat dining room - large sun deck with deckchairs - terrace - boutique - lift.
-Air conditioning throughout the boat and in each cabin.
+Air conditioning throughout the boat and in every cabin.
 Central heating, wifi on board.
 All cabins have shower and WC, satellite TV, hairdryer, safe, radio.

 Text and Photos: Brigitte Postel